This post is also available in: Spanish

 With more than 35 years of experience in Latin American news and analysis, the Americas Program of the Center for International Policy is a leading source of information for activists, academics and citizens concerned about US foreign policy in Latin America, human rights and movements for social justice within the hemisphere.

 Mission: The Americas Program seeks to:

 - Analyze the impact and promote discussion of U.S. foreign (and domestic) policy in Latin America

 - Strengthen mutual ties among social justice organizations & movements within Latin America, and between Latin American and U.S. organizations to increase their overall success in achieving their goals.

-- Document, analyze and give visibility to social movements through on-the-ground reporting; contribute to building and allying movements
+- Document, analyze and give visibility to social movements; contribute to building and allying movements

-- Raise awareness and develop understanding among activists, academics and citizens of countries throughout the hemisphere via:
+- Raise awareness and develop understanding among activists, academics and residents of countries throughout the hemisphere via:

 - Public speaking and tours